vulogov/rust_multistackvm/README.md

 ### Conversion library

+Conversion library support both stack and workbench operations.
+For the word operating with workbench add "." to name.
+For example, the word ```convert.to_int.``` will perform conversion in workbench.

 | Function name | Description |
 |---|---|
 | convert.to_string | Convert value from supported value types to STRING |